 Clarify whether future investments trigger new recoupment cycles

-Imagine a scenario where the publisher has initially invested € 500.000 in the development & marketing of your game.
-Within the first quarter after release, this amount is recouped and you receive the actual revenue share that has been agreed upon.
-However, to increase the commercial success of the video game, the publisher determines to spend another € 50.000 on marketing.
-The publishing agreement plainly states that until the recoupment of the development and marketing advances, all revenue generated with commercially exploiting the video game will be retained by the publisher to recoup its investment.
+Imagine a scenario where the publisher has initially invests € 500.000 in the development and marketing of your game.
+Within the first quarter after release, this amount is recouped and you begin receiving royalties according to the agreed split.
+However, to increase the game’s commercial success, the publisher decides to spend another € 50,000 on marketing.

 Assess whether the developer can survive financially until royalties arrive

 Royalties are often delayed due to recoupment.
-Developer should consider whether they can actually financially survive until the moment it receives the first royalties.
+Developer should carefully consider whether they can financially survive until the moment they receive their first royalty payment.

-This is in the best interest of both parties, as the publisher also requires the developer to perform certain post-release obligations, including providing technical support.
+This assessment is not only in the developer’s interest but also in the publisher’s, as the publisher relies on the developer to continue performing certain post-release obligations, such as bug fixing and providing technical support.

 Before you sign: summary and next steps